 Content Security Policy

-This page describes the restrictions applied to the general Jenkins UI since Jenkins 2.TODO.
+This page describes the restrictions that can be applied to the general Jenkins UI since Jenkins 2.539.

 This page discusses configuration and customization of Content Security Policy for the general Jenkins UI.
 See Content Security Policy for documentation on Content Security Policy for user generated files, like files in workspaces, archived artifacts, or file parameters, on controllers not using the Resource Root URL feature.